JamoDevNich/Arduino-MillisStepper/README.md

 - Tested on a MEGA 2650 with 5 stepper motors
 - Individual steps cannot be done
 - Acceleration and deceleration is enabled by default - to bypass this feature, set the motor speed then enable the motor.
-- Maxmimum motor speed is limited by your arduino's operating speed
+- Maximum motor speed is limited by your arduino's operating speed